Effective August 9, 2019, this policy has been revised. For individual changes, see the redlined version.

 Religious history, religious diversity, and spiritual values have formed a part of The University of Iowa's curricular and extracurricular programs since the founding of the University.
-In order to advance religious diversity on campus, the University makes reasonable accommodations for students, staff, and faculty whose religious holy days coincide with their work schedules and classroom assignments.
-As a public institution, the University neither promotes any particular form of religion nor discriminates against students, staff, or faculty on the basis of their religious viewpoints.
+In order to advance religious diversity on campus, the University makes reasonable accommodations for student employees, staff, and faculty whose religious holy days coincide with their work schedules and classroom assignments.
+As a public institution, the University neither promotes any particular form of religion nor discriminates against student employees, staff, or faculty on the basis of their religious viewpoints.

 University holidays are not religious holy days, although a religious holy day may coincide with a University holiday.
-The University is prepared to make reasonable accommodations in its work assignments, test schedules, and classroom attendance expectations in a manner which is consistent with the University Policy on Human Rights (see II-3) and does not unfairly burden employees and students.
+The University is prepared to make reasonable accommodations in its work assignments in a manner which is consistent with the University Policy on Human Rights (see II-3) and does not unfairly burden employees.

 - Faculty.
 Faculty members have "the responsibility to meet classes as scheduled and, when circumstances prevent this, to arrange equivalent alternate instruction" (see III-15.2 Responsibilities to Students).
 Faculty members who wish to observe religious holy days must fulfill the above-mentioned policy and satisfy any other responsibilities regarding off-campus time, including proper notice, in accordance with their standard departmental procedures.

 When scheduling tests, instructors are encouraged to take cognizance of religious holy days which fall on University class days.
 In addition, faculty should include in their syllabi information regarding the policies for handling conflicts between classroom activities (attendance, tests, etc.) and religious holy days.
 Such policies must be consistent with University policies (see paragraph a above).